Chicken Pot Pie Bubble Up

 Variations and Substitutions

-• Substitute the chicken for turkey or ham.
+- Substitute the chicken for turkey or ham.
 Great way to use up holiday leftovers!

-• Try using cream of mushroom, cream of celery, or cream of potato soup.
+- Try using cream of mushroom, cream of celery, or cream of potato soup.
 I personally love a broccoli cheese soup like in this skillet pot pie recipe.

-• Frozen mixed vegetables work best but use your favorite combination of veggies.
+- Frozen mixed vegetables work best but use your favorite combination of veggies.
 Try carrots, peas, green beans, corn, or diced potatoes.

-• Try puff pastry or crescent roll dough if you’d like to experiment with the “crust” topping.
+- Try puff pastry or crescent roll dough if you’d like to experiment with the “crust” topping.

-• Mix in additional seasonings like poultry seasoning, chicken seasoning, or Italian seasoning.
+- Mix in additional seasonings like poultry seasoning, chicken seasoning, or Italian seasoning.

-• Try your favorite cheeses like American, mozzarella, or even Pepper Jack.
+- Try your favorite cheeses like American, mozzarella, or even Pepper Jack.

-How to Make Chicken Pot Pie Bubble Up
+How To Make Chicken Pot Pie Bubble Up

-2. In a large mixing bowl, combine the chicken, soup, sour cream, garlic and onion powder.
-Stir to combine.
+- Preheat oven to 350F.
+Prepare a 9×13 casserole dish with nonstick cooking spray.
+In a large mixing bowl, combine the chicken, soup, sour cream, garlic and onion powder.

-3. Fold in the mixed vegetables and cheddar cheese.
+- Stir to combine.
+Fold in the mixed vegetables and cheddar cheese.

-1. Cut the biscuits into quarters.
+- Cut the biscuits into quarters.
 Fold the pieces into the chicken mixture gently.
 Spread into the prepared 9×13 pan.

-2. Bake for about 35-45 minutes or until bubbly and the biscuits are golden brown.
+- Bake for about 35-45 minutes or until bubbly and the biscuits are golden brown.
+Remove and let cool for 2-3 minutes to set up.
+Serve warm.

-For the full recipe and detailed baking instructions, please see the recipe card at the end of this post.
+For the full recipe and detailed cooking instructions, please see the recipe card at the end of this post.

-You can store leftover Chicken Pot Pie Bubble Up in the refrigerator in an airtight container for about 3-4 days.
+You can store leftover casserole in the refrigerator in an airtight container for about 3-4 days.

 Oven: Reheat in a 350F oven for 15-20 minutes or until heated through.
 Cover with aluminum foil to prevent the top from burning or getting too crispy.